OUR GLOBAL PARTNERS

 Our partner in GUATEMALA is our newest partnership with 410—a coffee farming community called El Pajal.
 El Pajal is a coffee growing community focusing on women farmers.
 Their coffee beans are sold to Thrive Coffee, the coffee suppliers for Chick-Fil-A. 410 is coming alongside Thrive to do development work in the community and to assist in creating sustainable business practices.

-EGYPT is a brand new partnership with us.
 Known as the ‘Mother of the World,’ Egypt’s nickname acknowledges its ancient history and role in civilization.
 Public discontent, based on sub-par living conditions and few job opportunities for average Egyptians, largely contributed to the country’s 2011 revolution.
 As Egypt continually changes, God is also changing hearts and lives.
 The overall goal in our ministry in Egypt is to reach the country’s vast population with the life-giving Word of God.
 Existing as a partnership between foreign workers and locals, OM Egypt seeks to encourage the existing church to reach out to non-believers, to direct various ministries withinEgypt and to engage the country’s growing refugee population.

 WORLD RELIEF CAMBODIA